 4-Legger Certified Organic Nose and Paw Pad Healing Balm

-👉 Peek our guide to learn more about our favorite balms and how we picked them.
+👉 Learn more about our favorite balms and how we picked them.

 But what about coconut oil for hot spots?

 Coconut oil has risen to stardom in recent years as a health supplement for humans, praised as a superfood and beauty product.
 Many people use coconut oil topically as a moisturizer for skin, hair, and lips.
 Though the evidence isn’t universally accepted, coconut oil is also used to aid the healing of small wounds.

 The reason coconut oil is suspected to help heal infections is that it contains lauric acid, an antibacterial, anti-fungal, anti-inflammatory fatty acid that some studies have shown to be effective at killing some types of bacteria.
 Many dog owners like the idea of using a natural remedy for their furry companion’s skin condition, thinking that it can improve dog health.
 But is it safe and effective to use coconut oil for dogs’ hot spots?